Atmosphere

 The atmosphere can be enabled in the atmosphere sub-panel.
-This will add an atmosphere domain around the scene and change the scene's world background.
+This will add an atmosphere domain around the scene and add a sky light (world background).

 Sun Elevation

-The elevation of the sun in degrees (zenith angle).
+The elevation of the sun in degrees.
 At 90 degrees, the sun will be directly above the viewer, like at midday.
 Sunsets/sunrises occur at elevation angles approximately less than 7 degrees.

-Note that the scene brightness changes drastically between 0-90 degrees of sun elevation and this will often need accountng for in the exposure and gamma settings.
+Note that the scene brightness changes drastically between 0-90 degrees of sun elevation and this will often need accounting for in the film exposure settings for Cycles.

 Sun Rotation